dotcomdudee/ztube/readme.md

 2. To find Channel ID:
 > Creators Youtube page -> click channel description -> click Share Channel -> copy Channel ID.

+You can also attempt to use 'Takeout' to download a subscriptions list: [Google Takeout](https://takeout.google.com/settings/takeout)

 ## Running with Docker

 1. Clone this repo: